FREE SHIPPING on orders over $75 International: over $250

 The bases for growing and producing Guangdong oolongs are Chao'an and Raoping counties.
 The leading variety is undoubtedly the Fenghuang Dancong (Phoenix Dan Cong).

-Dan Cong Oolong used to be a quality grade of the Phoenix oolong tea in the past.
-It designated a harvest from a single tree/ bush within a fixed standard of leaf shape, color, aroma, taste, and soup color.
+Dan Cong Oolong used to be a quality grade of Phoenix oolong tea.
+It is designated a harvest from a single tree/ bush within a fixed standard of leaf shape, color, aroma, taste, and soup color.
 It also included the presence of the "mountain flavor" or Shan Yun.
 Only then is it called Dan Cong.
 Today, Dan Cong comes in a myriad of varieties.
 Some of them get their name from the characteristics of the leaf, like Zhu Ye (bamboo leaf), Da Wu Ye (big black leaf), and Ju Duo Zi (sawtooth).
-Others' names refer to a myth or legend, such as Ba Xian (eight immortals), Song Zhong (Song variety), etc. However, one of the main classifying factors for Dan Cong is its vibrant array of aroma notes.
+Others' names refer to myths or legends, such as Ba Xian (the eight immortals), Song Zhong (the Song variety), etc. However, one of the main classifying factors for Dan Cong is its vibrant array of aroma notes.
 In 1996, a research group led by Professor Dai Suxian identified a total of 104 aroma components of Fenghuang Dancong.
 That led to the formation of Dan Cong Oolong's main aroma types.
-The Mi Lan Xiang ("Honey Orchid") and Ya Shi Xiang ("Duck Shit") oolongs are well-known for their overflowing floral and fruity notes, pure and sweet taste, and mellow mouthfeel.
+The Mi Lan Xiang ("Honey Orchid") and Ya Shi Xiang ("Duck Shit") oolongs are well-known for their rich floral and fruity notes, pure, sweet taste, and mellow mouthfeel.
 Others include the osmanthus-scented Gui Hua Xiang, Xing Ren Xiang with its notes of almond, jasmine-scented Mo Li Hua Xiang, and Rou Gui Xiang with notes of cinnamon and spices.

 Taiwan Oolong

 Taiwan is an island with high mountains and peaks.
-Most high-quality Taiwan Oolong teas come from mountainous areas like Ali mountain, or Dong Ding.
-Thus, they shape a unique category of high mountain Oolong teas.
+Most high-quality Taiwan Oolong teas come from mountainous areas like Ali Mountain or Dong Ding.
+Thus, they define a unique category of high-mountain Oolong teas.
 Jin Xuan (golden lily) is a preferred variety in Taiwan.
 It has a sweet, creamy flavor that makes tasting a good Taiwanese Oolong a charming experience.
 The lasting taste holds virtually no bitterness.

 It's worth noting that to consider a tea as high mountain tea in Taiwan, it must grow at an elevation of at least 1000m (this number is reduced in lowland Guangdong).
 Due to the rocky soil, low rainfall, and colder climate, high mountain tea is harder to produce.
 Its yield is lower, too.
 The increased labor and effort demand a higher price.